-The best way to to determine of the path is congested is to look at SNMP plots.
-If you dont have access to SNMP data, look at long term owamp plots.
+The best way to to determine if the path is congested is to look at SNMP plots.
+If you do not have access to SNMP data, look at long term owamp plots.
 If you see regular, periodic loss events at the same time of day, there is probably congestion.
 An example is shown in this owamp plot.

 The best way to find dirty fiber is to run a 2-3Gbps UDP test using iperf3 or nuttcp.
 If you are not allowed to run UDP tests, look at the retransmit profile for iperf3 TCP tests.
 If there is consistent low level of loss, this might be due to a dirty fiber.
 Check both directions, as dirty fiber issues are often just in one direction.